yugabyte/rust-postgres/README.md

 ```

 For working examples which demonstrates both the configurations of connection load balancing using `tokio-postgres::connect()`, see the [driver-examples](https://github.com/yugabyte/driver-examples/tree/main/rust/rust_ysql_driver_examples) repository.

+## Read Replica Cluster

+rust-postgres smart driver also enables load balancing across nodes in primary clusters which have associated Read Replica cluster.

+The connection property `load_balance` allows five values using which users can distribute connections among different combination of nodes as per their requirements:

+`only-rr` - Create connections only on Read Replica nodes

+`only-primary` - Create connections only on primary cluster nodes

+`prefer-rr` - Create connections on Read Replica nodes.
+If none available, on any node in the cluster including primary cluster nodes

+`prefer-primary` - Create connections on primary cluster nodes.
+If none available, on any node in the cluster including Read Replica nodes

+`any` or `true` - Equivalent to value true.
+Create connections on any node in the primary or Read Replica cluster

+default value is false

 PostgreSQL support for Rust.